Internet bullying is alive and well. It’s been happening to me on Quora for the last year and a half, almost since I

-This is one black hole our country has fallen into of late:
+This is one black hole our country has fallen into:

 People not taking responsibility for their actions; claiming an emotional or mental liability as an excuse for bad or depraved behavior; abusing drugs to the extent that they’ve destroyed brain cells and then blaming other people for their lousy lives; crying about a ‘deprived or abusive childhood’, though they seem perfectly able to function adequately otherwise, like obeying other laws, paying their bills, raising children-godawful though their kids may turn out.

 And the biggest insult?
 Going on the offensive when someone fights back or defends themselves.

 In fact, that is exactly what and why these people are doing it to me: I had the unmitigated gall (what is mitigated gall?) to defend myself against their bullying.
 I’ve received multiple nasty messages from people they’ve spoken to, demanding I send back jewelry that I supposedly stole, when in fact, it was sent back within two weeks of the person it belonged to.
 By certified mail.